sanajitjana/leetcode/p/3289-the-two-sneaky-numbers-of-digitville/README.md

 # 3289.
-The Two Sneaky Numbers of Digitville - [Link](https://leetcode.com/problems/the-two-sneaky-numbers-of-digitville/description/)
+The Two Sneaky Numbers of Digitville - <a href="https://leetcode.com/problems/the-two-sneaky-numbers-of-digitville/description/" target="_blank">Link</a>

 ## Question Description
 In the town of Digitville, there was a list of numbers called nums containing integers from 0 to n - 1.
 Each number was supposed to appear exactly once in the list, however, two mischievous numbers sneaked in an additional time, making the list longer than usual.